gjpelletier/delta_method/README.md

-# Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap in MATLAB, Python, Jupyter Notebook, and Google Colab
+# Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap in MATLAB, Python, and Jupyter Notebook

 by Greg Pelletier (gjpelletier@gmail.com)